BootstrapJBPM/jbavsc/README.md

 These commands can be accessed via the Command Panellete.
 To open the Command Pallette use F5 for Windows or ⇧⌘P on OSX).

+The extension also updates the explorer context menu (menu shown when you right-click on a file in your project).
+For files with extensions .bpmn or .bpmn2 it adds a new menu for the **process quick preview**.

 ## Usage